ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Machine Learning Models: Random Forest Classifier for user behaviour prediction based on sentiment, ideology and health conditions
 * Social Network Analysis: Erdős–Rényi model for generating random social networks

-## Future Work
-As chronic illness care shifts from institutions to home and community-based services (HCBS), a major research question emerges: How might decentralised platforms like Airbnb be leveraged or regulated to expand access to care for people living in temporary or unstable housing?

-This inquiry builds on this project by embedding care access, mobility constraints and health behaviour dynamics within the real-world platforms, neighborhoods and transportation infrastructure systems that shape life for chronically ill individuals experiencing housing precarity.

-Research could focus on exploring the ways housing context, mobility constraints and digital platform ecosystems could impact the accessibility, quality and continuity of HCBS for people with chronic illness residing in temporary accommodations (e.g., shelters, motels or short-term rentals).

-### Research Directions
-1. Geospatial Mapping of HCBS and Housing Instability:
-* Areas with high turnover or unstable housing that are identified using census and housing market data, such as neighbourhoods with high Airbnb activity, could be mapped alongside housing instability.
-These transient populations may be more likely to rely on short-term rentals like Airbnb, often due to the instability of longer-term housing options.
-* Mapping Airbnb locations alongside HCBS providers could highlight neighbourhoods where Airbnb is more prevalent but healthcare services are sparse.
-In such regions, guests who rely on short-term stays may find it harder to access formal care, especially if they are located far from established services.
-This creates an opportunity to identify whether short-term rental density correlates with care deserts and where temporary residents may face challenges in accessing care.

-2. Proximity Mapping and Network Connectivity
-* In areas with high turnover where Airbnb stays are concentrated but the formal healthcare network is weak, informal care networks (e.g., faith-based health outreach, mutual aid groups, social media networks or street medicine teams) may grow in importance.
-* Analysing the proximity between Airbnb listings and care providers can reveal gaps in care delivery as guests in Airbnb rentals may be more likely to rely on local informal care systems or community-driven services, especially in areas with limited HCBS access.
-* Mapping these informal systems and Airbnb’s influence on local networks can show mismatches in how care is delivered, and whether Airbnb clusters facilitate access to these support systems.

-3. Mobility Constraints and Access to Care
-* Affordability vs Mobility: In areas with Airbnb prevalence, affordability often becomes a key consideration for guests.
-Airbnb guests, especially those in low-cost areas, may face mobility challenges due to poor infrastructure, limiting access to public transportation or essential services.
-The affordability of Airbnb rentals in areas with inadequate healthcare infrastructure could exacerbate mobility constraints for temporary residents.
-These guests might be more reliant on local social media groups or neighbourhood-based care, such as mobile clinics, as a means of coping with limited access to healthcare.
-* Overcrowding: In cities where Airbnb listings are dense, overcrowding might affect public infrastructure and impair residents from navigating spaces.
-Poor or unsafe infrastructure, combined with overcrowded streets due to tourists, could create physical mobility barriers.
-This impacts access to healthcare and could influence whether guests book accommodations in areas with better accessibility or in places where healthcare is harder to reach (thus promoting a reliance on informal care).

-### Platforms and the Future of Distributed Care
-Building on precedents like Papa, DispatchHealth and Uber Health, this work could explore speculative models where platform-mediated services help fill care gaps in neighbourhoods with high housing turnover.
-For example:
-* Gig-dispatched care coordinated through app-based platforms (e.g., visiting nurses, peer support workers, 'meals-on-wheels', medication delivery).
-* Airbnb hosts or listings as potential centres in distributed care networks (particularly in care deserts or recovery-focused housing).

-### AI Integration
-* Geospatial ML models that identify emerging care deserts and predict HCBS demand in areas of high housing turnover.
-* Recommender systems to match individuals in short-term housing with nearby services, peer support or mobile clinics.
-* LLM-driven agents in simulation models to replicate how individuals seek information, interpret health messaging or decide between care options.

-## Industry and Public Health Application
-* Social Media and Platform Analytics: Social media platforms or content platforms (e.g., X, YouTube, podcast networks) may use this model to better understand how health-related content spreads through digital communities.
-Insights on sentiment-driven behaviour and ideological alignment enable more nuanced content recommendation systems and misinformation detection strategies.
-* Behavioural and Market Insights: By modelling how users with different health conditions, ideologies and demographic attributes interact, this simulation may inform targeted marketing, health campaign design and consumer segmentation in industries such as digital wellness, telehealth and preventive care.
-This app highlights how homophily and cross-ideological exposure impact virality as well as trust which are relevant behavioural insights  to both commercial and public messaging.
-* Public Health Systems: This tool offers an innovative framework to simulate the spread of accurate or misleading health information across different social configurations in public health systems, particularly in the context of chronic disease management, vaccination uptake, or mental health outreach where communities have limited trust in traditional healthcare channels.
-* Real-Time Decision-Making: Organisations like Microsoft or Google can integrate this model into digital health analytics, recommendation engines or real-time monitoring systems to anticipate user responses to health content, adapt interfaces dynamically and personalise intervention strategies.
-The ability of the app to reflect demographic and ideological nuances allows for more responsive, context-aware systems
-* Short-Term Rental Platforms & Distributed Care Innovation: Platforms like Airbnb may indirectly benefit from this model by understanding how housing instability, geospatial mobility and informal support care networks impact access to care.
-In regions with dense Airbnb activity, insights from this model may help reveal care deserts, inform community-based health initiatives and guide design of distributed service models (e.g., mobile clinics, gig-based care delivery).
-This supports speculative use cases in which short-term rentals become apart of a broader ecosystem for temporary housing and care coordination, especially for populations experiencing precarity or displacement.

 ## Project Structure
 ```plaintext
 gift-contagion-simulation/